yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

      :alt: A bar chart from a student's Progress page showing grade acheived for each assignment

 =========================================================
-Check a student's submission and submission history
+Check a Student's Submission and Submission History
 =========================================================

 For a single student and problem, you can review the exact response submitted, the number of attempts made, and the date and time of the submission.
 You identify the student by supplying a username.